 Remember, the type of case really matters.
 Soft tissue injury cases are worth much less than wrongful death cases, as they should be.

 - How to calculate the value of your injury case

 - Value of medical malpractice cases based on the type of claim

 - My book on maximizing the value of your case

 Average Personal Injury Verdicts in Maryland

 In Maryland accident cases, the median compensatory award in personal injury trials was $12,813.
 That is awful, right?
 You do not see this statistic cited often because it is actively misleading, as we explain below.
-The average personal injury settlement or verdict in Maryland has not been calculated but it is a lot more than the median.
-I guess but I think our average personal injury verdict over last few years is over $1 million.
+The average personal injury settlement or verdict in Maryland has not been calculated, but it is a lot more than the median.
+I guess but I think our average personal injury verdict over the last few years is over $1 million.
 Of course, some big verdicts push up that average.
 Still, the median is awful low.
-If our firm takes a case a trial and we get a $12,000 verdict, we get a $4,800 fee.
+If our firm takes a case to trial and we get a $12,000 verdict, we get a $4,800 fee.
 But we would lose money on that case in every scenario.
 It costs more than that to get the case to trial.

 Chances of Winning at Trial in Maryland

 The good news for injury victims and Maryland accident lawyers is that the injured party prevailed in 69% of Maryland accident cases (as opposed to 55% nationally).
 Specifically, in Maryland auto accidents, the injury victim prevailed on liability at trial in 83% of the cases.
 The average jury award in Maryland car accident personal injury cases was $11,277.
 This study did not consider the jury verdicts by Maryland county but certainly, the larger jury awards in Maryland are in Prince George’s County and Baltimore City.